clicon/clixon-docs/xml.rst

 1. XML type: attributes come before elements and bodies.
 2. Yang nodename: XML nodes with same nodename are adjacent and follow the order they are given in the Yang specification.
-3.
+3. Sorting lists and leaf-lists.
+There are two variants:

   a) Ordered-by-system: This is the default.
-Lists and leaf-lists: children are sorted according to key value.
+Elements are sorted according to key value.
 Key value comparison is typed: if the key type is string, strcmp is used, if the key value is an integer, integer `<>=` is used, etc.
   b) Ordered-by-user: the list items follow the ordered they were entered, regardless of list keys.
 Ordered-by-user is not recommended in clixon since the optimized searching algorithms uses sorted lists.

 Extending the example above slightly with a new list ``x2`` as follows::